iQuHACK/2023_QuEra/Documentation.md

-## Companion for Unit Disk Graph Construction
+## Companion for Designing Unit Disk Graphs

 Exact alignment of y is going to be necessary